Hiding & Masking¶

 While sculpting, areas might be hidden behind parts of the mesh or they might be too close to other parts.
 To work through these, it is useful to isolate parts of a mesh to sculpt on.
 This can be done by either completely hiding parts of the mesh or by masking areas that can not be sculpted on.

-Portions of the mesh can be hidden in Sculpt Mode to improve performance and to access parts of the mesh that would otherwise be difficult to access, because they are occluded by other parts.
+Portions of the mesh can be hidden in Sculpt Mode to improve the viewport performance and to access parts of the mesh that would otherwise be difficult to access, because they are occluded by other parts.

 The hidden faces cannot be sculpted on.
 Hiding is shared between Edit Mode and Sculpt Mode (i.e. hiding/unhiding in one mode affects the other mode too).

 - Hide Bounding Box H

 To hide a part of a mesh inside the selection.
 This works similar to Box Select tool.